vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 # Best practices around dental cleaning appointments

+## Tally check

+See [best practices around medical appointments](best-practices-around-medical-appointments.md) for general principles informing these best practices.

+The main things specific to vaccine appointments are local strain at the site of administration, which is the arm muscle, and therefore also increased strain in the arm and neck muscles.

+Of the principles listed in the document, the following are inapplicable and hence omitted:

+* (local IM pre / weather) The appointment is booked far enough in advance that I don't have clarity on the weather conditions.
+With that said, the current cadence (April and October) is decent for Berkeley weather.

+* (local IM post / weather check) The 72-hour cancellation notice means that I can't do a 2-day weather check to influence my appointment.

+* (regional IM pre / busyness) The appointment is booked far enough in advance that I don't have clarity on my level of busyness.

+* (regional IM pre / travel + medical) The appointment is booked too far in advance for this to factor in, but if travel and medical plans come up, I would factor those in and reschedule the appointment.

+* (regional IM pre / cyclic personal chores load) ) The appointment is booked far enough in advance that I don't have clarity on my level of cyclic personal chores load.

+* (regional IM pre / weather) The appointment is booked far enough in advance that I don't have clarity on the weather conditions.
+With that said, the current cadence (April and October) is decent for Berkeley weather.

+* (preparation / accuracy of testing) Nothing special is needed beyond my ongoing usual dental hygiene (though we can think of some of the cautions around intense and hard foods as being sort-of-related, but they fall under risk reduction).

+* (preparation / local rest) No particular local rest is needed prior to the appointment.

+* (recovery / general energy conservation) No specific recovery is needed in a typical case.

 ## (local IM post / mark-on-calendar) Note the appointment date and time

 (local IM pre / book in advance)